 SECTION 1.
-Those hours worked outside the tour of duty/basic work hours will be compensated for and administered in accordance with Agency policy and this Agreement.
+Those hours worked and/or traveled outside the tour of duty/basic work hours will be compensated for and administered in accordance with Agency policy and this Agreement.

 SECTION 2.
 Overtime will be assigned fairly and equitably among qualified Bargaining Unit Employees (BUEs).
-Overtime shall not be distributed or withheld as a reward or penalty.
+The parties recognize Management rights to direct and approve overtime work.
+Overtime must not be distributed or withheld as a reward or penalty.